 This post may include affiliate links.
 Please read my disclosure policy.

-Fresh salads hit the spot all summer long, but this one can be served anytime you need a bright and colorful salad on the table.
 You can serve it as a side salad, it makes a lovely complement to heavier grilled items.
 I often pair this with my smoked BBQ ribs recipe and my lemongrass pork.
+This also makes a great side for a vegetarian grill night.
+It pairs well with grilled cauliflower steaks and grilled corn ribs.
+Pair with a strawberry whiskey cocktail for the ideal summer meal.

 📖Why This Summer Salad Recipe Works